wikimedia/mediawiki-services-wikispeech-pronlex/TechnicalOverview.md

 Such a query struct can be converted to and from JSON.

+### Database structure

+TODO: Overview of the database tables and basic constraints

 ### Database queries

 A query from the dbapi is converted to a SQL query string.
 This happens in [sql_gen.go](https://github.com/stts-se/pronlex/blob/master/dbapi/sql_gen.go).